COF Minor requirements and course selection

 from any area of the college.
 Students will select these courses in consultation with their advisor to form a cohesive and thematic area of study.
 Twelve credits for MassArt students.

-We recommend you take both studios and Liberal Arts and History of Art courses.
+We recommend you take both studios, Humanities, ISBA, and History of Art courses.
 Some options for courses that you can take are:

-• Two or three courses in Liberal Arts or History of Art , such as:
+• Two or three courses in Humanities or ISBA, such as:

 • Sustainability Science (LAMS)